aalieu/food-showdown/README.md

 Site is still a work in progress and thus some bugs do exist:

--After submitting zip code, please wait a few seconds for businesses to load.
+- After submitting zip code, please wait a few seconds for businesses to load.
 A spinning loader is in the works.
--If you would like to do another search, please refresh the page or click on the top left to reset the page.
+- If you would like to do another search, please refresh the page or click on the top left to reset the page.
--Works in mobile, but design is not fully responsive
+- Works in mobile, but design is not fully responsive